AlphaHasher/ChurchLink/backend/README.md

 ## 🔥 Firebase Setup
 Before running the application, you need to set up Firebase credentials:

-1. Create a Firebase project at [Firebase Console](https://console.firebase.google.com/)
+1. Go to the Firebase project Tai made at [Firebase Console](https://console.firebase.google.com/)
 2. Generate a service account key:
    - Go to Project Settings > Service Accounts
    - Click "Generate New Private Key"